kylemichaelreaves/POTUS_inaugural_addresses/README.md

 .txt files of every available inaugural address for every POTUS, numbered in sequential order.

-I'll update with Biden's inaugural address on the 20th.
+Update: 20 January 2021.
+President Biden's inaugural address has been added.